Netsend/PerspectiveDB/browser/README.md

 // open an IndexedDB instance as usual var req = indexedDB.open('MyDB')

-req.onsuccess = function(ev) {
+req.onsuccess = (ev) => {
   var db = ev.target.result

+  // Initiate PersDB with this database.
+Use watch mode to automatically track
+  // changes to the object stores.
+This requires support for ES6 Proxy, e.g.
+  // Firefox 18+ or Chrome 49+.
+If not using watch mode, then all updates to any
-  // pass the IndexedDB instance to PersDB, PersDB is a global set by including
+  // object store should be written via pdb.put and pdb.del. var pdb = new PersDB(db, { // PersDB is a global set by including build.js.
-  // build.js.
-  var pdb = new PersDB(db)
+    watch: true
+  })

-  // connect to a remote peer at wss://example.com (use the default port, 3344) var aRemote = {
+  // connect to a remote peer at wss://example.com (use the default port, 3344) pdb.connect({
     name: 'aRemote',         // local reference for the remote
     host: 'example.com',     // address of a secure websocket server
     db: 'foo',               // name of the database on the remote
     username: 'joe',
     password: 'secret'
-  }

-  pdb.connect(aRemote);

-  // listen for merge conflicts. pdb.on('conflict', function(obj) {
-    console.error('merge conflict:', obj)
-  })
+  }).then(() => {
+    console.log('connected');
+  }).catch(err => console.error(err));

-  // a data event is emitted for every new version pdb.on('data', function(item) {
+  // a data event is emitted for every new version pdb.on('data', (item) => {
     console.log('new version:', item)
   })
 }